-GRE test scores are not required to apply to the online EdD in Learning and Organizational Change program.
+GRE test scores are not required to apply to the EdD online in Learning and Organizational Change program.

 Master’s Degree Requirements

-All applicants must have earned a master’s degree from a regionally or nationally accredited college or university.
+All applicants must have earned a master’s degree from a regionally accredited college or university.
 Additionally, applicants must have earned a master’s degree with a GPA that demonstrates strong academic success, which is normally 3.0 or higher.
 The master’s degree may be in any field relevant to the applicant’s profession, but the applicant should also have the appropriate background, experience, and goals for pursuing an EdD.